microsoft/pbiworkshops/Data Factory in a Day/DataPipeline.md

     With the **ForEach** activity selected, navigate to the General tab and update the **Name** field with the text **For each file**.
 Naming your activities helps in identifying their purpose and makes it easier to manage your pipeline.

-    Next, create a conditional path by dragging and dropping the **On success** option between the **Get child items in folder activity** and the **For each file activity**.
+    Next, create a conditional path by dragging and dropping the **On success** option between the **Get items in folder activity** and the **For each file activity**.
 This step establishes a logical flow in your pipeline, ensuring that the ForEach retrieval occurs only after the file directory has been successfully completed.

     ![Output window file names](./Media/foreach-conditional-path-name.png)